bruceravel/demeter/documentation/Athena/examples/data.rst

 Each of the data groups has now been aligned, but only ``fe.061`` has the same value of :procparam:`E0` as ``fe.060``.
 Again, clicking through the groups list and editing the :procparam:`E0` values seems horribly tedious.
-Here we see the true value of the :quoted:`Set all groups to this value of E0` in the :procparam:`E0` `context menu
+Here we see the true value of the :guilabel:`Set all groups to this value of E0` in the :procparam:`E0` `context menu
 <../params/constrain.html#constraining-individual-parameters>`__.